juju/docs/src/en/commands.md

-Title:Juju commands and usage
+Title: Juju command reference

-# Juju Command reference
+# Juju command reference

 You can get a list of all Juju commands by invoking `juju help commands` in a terminal.

 To drill down into each command use `juju help <command name>`.

 This same information is also provided below.
 Click on a command to view information on it.

 ^# actions